 - To make sure this recipe is done 20 minutes, then whisk the sauce ingredients while the tofu is roasting, so you avoid any down time.

 This recipe can be served in so many ways, but my favorite is to serve over noodles.
 I'm so in love with any Asian noodles from the brand Lotus Food!
-I chose these millet and brown rice noodles to pair with this tofu.
+As seen in the pictures, I chose these millet and brown rice noodles to pair with this tofu.
 I drizzled my sesame soy dressing over the noodles first (or use a little soy sauce), then topped with the tofu.

 It would also be delicious over rice, quinoa and in sandwiches.

-Pair this tofu with a side of veggies, like bok choi, broccoli, or roasted peppers.
-In this case, I simply used a bag or pre-cut carrots that I simply soaked in water then steamed using my microwave for a few minutes.
+Pair this tofu with a side of veggies, like bok choy, broccoli, Brussels sprouts, or roasted peppers.
+In this case, I simply used a bag or pre-cut carrots that I simply covered with water in a bowl, then steamed using my microwave for a few minutes.
 This helped keep my meal-prep super quick and simple.
 Frozen veggies (also thawed in the microwave!) work well for a last minute meal.

 Keep any leftovers in an air-tight container in the fridge for up to 4 days.
 The texture will change after storage, which makes the tofu less crispy, but will remain extra flavorful.
 You might want to consider doubling the sauce if you expect leftovers as it can also dry out in the fridge.